liuliu66/liuliu66.github.io/_news/announcement_1.md

 ---
 layout: post
-date: 2024-11-15 15:59:00-0400
+date: 2025-12-10 00:00:00-0000
 inline: true
 related_posts: false
 ---

-Our work has been accepted by the ICRA 2024 (The International Conference on Robotics and Automation).
+One paper has been accepted by the AAAI 2025 (The AAAI Conference on Artificial Intelligence).
 ! :sparkles: :smile: